 The extent to which:

-- the proposed Erasmus Plan is in line with the objectives of this Call
+- the proposed Erasmus Plan is in line with the objectives of Erasmus accreditations

-- the proposed Erasmus Plan objectives address the needs of the applicant organisation, its staff and learners in a clear and concrete way
+- the proposed Erasmus Plan objectives address the needs of the applicant, its staff and learners in a clear and concrete way

 - for consortium coordinators, this criterion applies to the entire planned consortium and requires the Erasmus Plan objectives to be coherent with the purpose of the consortium as defined in the application